 These aren’t normal times—which means you can’t take the same old approach to data security and compliance.
 Every day, hundreds or even thousands of remote connections are accessing, editing, and introducing new data into your systems of record.

 Not surprisingly, hackers are seizing the opportunity to access unsecured business and personal data.
-In an April 2020 survey, 71% of security professionals reported an increase in security threats or attacks since the beginning of the coronavirus outbreak.*
+In fact, between March 10 and April 10 of 2020, remote desktop brute-force attacks in the United States surged 330% over the month before.*

 Your organization must focus on meeting its security and compliance requirements.
 Here are some common challenges that businesses are facing, and suggestions for how to increase security awareness in the workplace—no matter where that might be.